yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 In this section, you will create an SSH key to securely access the VMs you create during the upcoming exercises.

-1. Open a WSL command window
+1. Open a WSL command window.

     ![This is an icon for Bash on Ubuntu on Windows (Desktop app).](media/b4-image16.png)